The history of car radio

 Nevertheless, the half wave Elkonode with separate rectifier was apparently quite reliable and gave good performance.
 It was incorporated in not only the Mallory B eliminator, but as an internal part of a number of car radio models, Motorola being one manufacturer.

-This erratic reed vibration on no load is the reason why the self rectifying Elkononde will suffer arcing at the rectifier contacts as mentioned previously.
+The erratic reed vibration on no load is the reason why the self rectifying Elkononde will suffer arcing at the rectifier contacts as mentioned previously.
 Because the primary and secondary reeds are independent, it can be seen that with erratic pull from the driving coil, what the secondary reed does is not necessarily going to be in synchronism with the primary reed.
 In otherwords, under no load conditions, the rectifier contacts might be out of sync with the primary contacts.
 Therefore, arcing at the contacts is likely.
 To overcome this, the previously mentioned phantom load relay was used to provide a load during warm up.
-As is well known, the subsequent synchronous vibrators use a common reed so this can no longer occur.
+As is well known, the subsequent synchronous vibrators use a common reed so this problem can no longer occur.

 To summarise, the Elkonode type must be selected according to the B+ current load, input polarity must be selected at installation, heavy gauge wire must be used to connect the eliminator to the battery, and a phantom load relay is required for the dual reed type.

 One of Mallory's competitors was Utah, who made two very significant developments.
 One was full wave operation.
 Instead of simply applying pulsating DC to the transformer primary, full wave operation provided proper AC.
 It now becomes desirable to incorporate full wave rectification with its own advantages.
 Utah's full wave eliminator was announced in November 1932, and full wave vibrator circuits were quite common by mid 1933.

 Basic shunt drive, full wave circuit.
 Buffer and filtering capacitors are not shown.